Paul-Charpentier/SPCAndie/README.md

   - `GwPCA.py` is about to analyze the 2 first component of the resulting wPCA.
 In particular it uses a Gaussian Processes regresion to do so.
 And cross correlate it to magnetic field data from ZeeTurbo.

-Note that there is dependencies on my owm custom tedi GP (https://github.com/Paul-Charpentier/tediGP)
+Note that there is dependencies on custom tedi GP (https://github.com/jdavidrcamacho/tedi)